awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-config.md

 Build and execute the test demo project\.
 If Test Message appears in the UART console, then the console is connected and configured correctly, `configPRINT_STRING()` is behaving properly, and testing is complete\.
 You can remove the call to `configPRINT_STRING("Test Message")` from `prvMiscInitialization()`\.

 After you implement the `configPRINT_STRING()` macro, you can start configuring a FreeRTOS kernel port for your device\.
-See [Configuring a FreeRTOS Kernel Port](afr-porting-kernel.md) for instructions\.
+See [Configuring a FreeRTOS kernel port](afr-porting-kernel.md) for instructions\.